jhern311/UCI_Homework_Hernandez/pandas-challenge/WrittenPortion_Pandas.md

 ## Trend Observations

-* Main Demographic that purchase in-game items are mostly males and also make up 84% of total purchases.
+* Main demographic that purchase in-game items are mostly males and also make up 84% of total purchases.

 * Main age demographic is within the range of 20 - 24 who also buy the most in-game items.